jhpce-jhu/jhpce_mkdocs/docs/slurm/node-features.md

 Sadly it does not seem possible to simply exclude features (so you could say I want any node except ones with these features (because they are too old for my code)).
 However, you can tell `srun` and `sbatch` to exclude one or more hosts with the `--exclude=` directive.
 You can provide a comma-seperated list of hostnames or a text file name (although this file name needs to include a ++slash++ in it).

 !!!
 Tip
     When specifying multiple features, you may need to enclose them in double quotes.
-The symbols used for AND, OR and number of matches are all ones which the bash shell will mis-interpret.
+The symbols used for AND, OR and number of matches are all ones which the bash shell will mis-interpret unless told to not process them.

 ## Viewing Features